venom1270/AdventOfCode-2023/README.md

 ... with a bit of a delay 😅.

-Still determined to try and do it semi-regularyl!
+Still determined to try and do it semi-regularly!

 This year, it's the year of the snake 🐍 Python